yogsototh/yblog/multi/blog/Haskell-the-Hard-Way.md

     bind action (\_ -> action2) w0
 ~~~~~~

-fr: Je n'ai pas simplifié cette définition pour plus de clareté.
+fr: Je n'ai pas simplifié cette définition pour plus de clarté.
 en: I didn't simplify this definition for the purposes of clarity.
 fr: Bien sûr, nous pouvons utiliser une meilleure notation avec l'opérateur `(>>)`.
-en: Of course we can use a better notation, we'll use the `(>>)` operator.
+en: Of course, we can use a better notation: we'll use the `(>>)` operator.

 fr: Et
 en: And